 - 3 cups japanese sweet potatoes

-10 (Asian sweet potatoes) or about 3 cups sliced into wedges - 1 tbsp olive oil
+10 (Asian sweet potatoes) or about 3 cups sliced into wedges - 1 tablespoon olive oil

-- 1 tbsp sugar or sugar alternative or brown sugar, coconut sugar, sugar alternative (optional)
+- 1 tablespoon sugar or sugar alternative or brown sugar, coconut sugar, sugar alternative (optional)

 toasted